guyschvitz/pgtools/README.md

 ```

 ## pgViewTables: Search Tables in Database
 This function offers an easy way look up all tables in the database by matching them to a search term (using PostgreSQL pattern matching).
 You can search either by schema name, table name or both.
-Leaving the search term empty returns a dataframe of all tables in the database.
+Leaving both the "table" and "schema" fields empty returns a dataframe of all tables in the database.

 ```r
 library(pgtools)